-The School of Public Health is accredited by the Council on Education for Public Health (CEPH) and has more than 40 faculty teaching undergraduate and graduate courses, engaging in service and conducting research, with much of the service and research conducted in West Virginia communities.
-Most of them have open-door policies.
+The School of Public Health has more than 40 faculty teaching undergraduate and graduate courses, engaging in service and conducting research.
+Most of our faculty have open-door policies.
 So if you are looking for mentoring, research involvement, community service or guidance, you can often find it within the School of Public Health.
-Our faculty reside in departments representing the five core disciplines of public health:
+Our faculty reside in departments representing the core disciplines of public health:

-- Biostatistics

-- Epidemiology
+- Biostatistics & Epidemiology

 - Health Policy, Management and Leadership

 - Occupational and Environmental Sciences

 - Social and Behavioral Sciences